 * Year 4’s trip to Barnes Wetland Centre to look at local animal habitats.

 * Year 5 and 6 trip to Sky Studios to create their own product.

-Culminating events are also an integral part of each curriculum as an opportunity for children to share their learning with parents and to communicate with a purpose e.g. having an audience.
+Culminating events are also an integral part of each curriculum as an opportunity for pupils to share their learning with parents and to communicate with a purpose e.g. having an audience.
 Some such events that close each values-led curriculum are Year 2’s Medieval Banquet, Year 3’s ‘McFlora Café’ that sells healthy options and Year 5’s Victorian-themed performance to parents from a workhouse.